openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 In other words, it simulates a user which is using the web page.
 Unfortunately, the binding can get broken if Amazon change the web site.

-The binding is tested with amazon.de, amazon.com and amazon.co.uk accounts, but should also work with all others.
+The binding is tested with amazon.de, amazon.fr, amazon.com and amazon.co.uk accounts, but should also work with all others.

-## Warning

-For the connection to the Amazon server, your password of the Amazon account is required, this will be stored in your openHAB thing device configuration.
-So you should be sure, that nobody other has access to your configuration!

-## What Else You Should Know

-All the display options are updated by polling the amazon server.
-The polling time can be configured, but a minimum of 10 seconds is required.
-The default is 60 seconds, which means the it can take up to 60 seconds to see the correct state.
-It's not know, if there is a limit implemented in the amazon server if the polling is too fast and maybe amazon will lock your account.
-30 seconds seems to be safe.

 ## Supported Things